Abtz-Labs/bare/README.md

 ## Quick Start

-In your project root, run the following command to generate the `bare.config.json` configuration file.:
+In your project root, run the following command to generate the `bare.config.json` configuration file:

 ```sh
 bare init